jaspector

 Regular business hours, Monday-Friday.

-Typical inspection sequence: Typical sequence: footings, foundations, rough framing, and final inspections.
+Typical sequence: Typical sequence: footings, foundations, rough framing, and final inspections.

 All new construction, renovations beyond cosmetic finishes, accessory structures above listed thresholds, awnings, demolition, electrical, HVAC, signage, temporary structures over 120 square feet, pools, manufactured homes, and other remodel/remediation work require the appropriate building, trade, and related permits.

-Typical processing time is A few days to thirty days depending on the project type and complexity..
+Building permit processing times in Paducah, KY typically run A few days to thirty days depending on the project type and complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Paducah, KY.
 The following work is generally exempt: Window awnings on one- and two-family dwellings that project no more than 54 inches and do not require additional supports.; Residential above-ground pools that meet safety barrier and ladder/removable access requirements..
 Note: Consult Fire Prevention Division for other potential exemptions beyond the listed categories.
+When in doubt, confirm with the local building department before starting work.